- No rib resection

 Doctors may recommend that patients get back on the track or in the pools after three months because swimming is one of the best solutions for pectus excavatum patients.

 Doing some breathing exercises may significantly correct your respiratory system after your surgery.

 Your surgeon will give you some advice on the most common breathing exercises.
 However, still, you can do your research to improve your breathing pattern.

-However, you should always follow your doctor’s guidance on the rehabilitation process because it is painful.
+However, you should always follow your doctor’s guidance on rehabilitation because it is painful.
 You’ll need some time to go back to your usual lifestyle.

 After 12 Weeks

-After 12 weeks postoperatively, your doctor may recommend you to go entirely back to your normal activities and day-to-day life.
+After 12 weeks postoperatively, your doctor may recommend that you return entirely to your normal activities and daily life.